 How can incumbents do so?
 In a nutshell, the process begins with identifying an industry’s foremost belief about value creation and then articulating the notions that support this belief.
 By turning one of these underlying notions on its head—reframing it—incumbents can look for new forms and mechanisms to create value.
 When this approach works, it’s like toppling a stool by pulling one of the legs.

 Source: Disrupting beliefs: A new approach to business-model innovation, by Marc de Jong and Menno van Dijk, in McKinsey Quarterly, July 2015

 The team explores the external factors that might have a bearing on the project, perhaps using a framework such as STEEP (Social, Technological, Environmental, Economic, and Political factors).

 Discontinuities will be of particular interest.
 A discontinuity is a convergence of events or trends that substantially changes the structure of an industry or the rules of the game, thereby opening up new possibilities for value generation.
 Greg Satell writes about this phenomenon in How Inflection Points Define The Future.

 The team is now primed for the moment of conception

-Now that each now-to-new team member is fully immersed in the demands and dynamics of the project, and has a felt sense of the new reality in which the desired results will arise, the team is primed for the moment of conception—when imagination produces a concept having the potential to generate widespread value and enrich the world.
-The concept may reveal itself as a mental image, a crude sketch, a physical feeling, an inner dialogue, a few words, a symbol, or in some other form.
+Now that each now-to-new team member is fully immersed in the demands and dynamics of the project, and has a felt sense of the new reality in which the desired results will arise, the team is primed for the moment of conception—when imagination produces a concept having the potential to generate abundant value and enrich the world.
+The concept may reveal itself as a mental image, a rough sketch, a physical feeling, an inner dialogue, a few words, a metaphor or a symbol, or in some other form.